Forgotten oil and gas wells linger, leaking toxic chemicals

 A GROWING THREAT

-The crisis unfolding on Watt’s 75,000-acre ranch offers a window on a growing problem for the oil industry and the communities and governments that are often left to clean up the mess.
 According to the Environmental Protection Agency, 3.2 million abandoned oil and gas wells exist in the United States.
-About a third of them were plugged with cement, which is considered the proper way to prevent harmful chemical leaks.
-But most haven’t been plugged at all.
+About a third were plugged with cement to prevent leaks.
+Most haven’t been plugged at all.

-Regulators don’t know where hundreds of thousands of abandoned wells are because many of them were drilled before modern record-keeping and plugging rules were established.
-They are a silent menace, threatening to explode or contaminate drinking water and leaking atmosphere-warming fumes each day that they’re unplugged.
-Without records of their whereabouts, it’s impossible to grasp the magnitude of the pollution or health problems they may be causing.
+Regulators don’t know where hundreds of thousands of abandoned wells are because many were drilled before modern record-keeping and plugging rules were established.
+They are a silent menace, threatening to explode or contaminate drinking water.

-President Joe Biden, who has built much of his domestic policy around a transition to cleaner energy sources, wants to spend billions to put unemployed wildcatters to work plugging the wells.
+President Joe Biden wants to spend billions plugging the wells.
 But Congress is unlikely to allocate enough money to seriously confront the issue.

-“If, all of a sudden, we could switch to all green renewable energy, that’s great, but these wells don’t disappear; they’re still going to be there,” said Mary Kang, an assistant professor of civil engineering at McGill University in Montreal who was among the first scientists to call attention to the danger of abandoned wells.
+“If, all of a sudden, we could switch to all green renewable energy, that’s great, but these wells don’t disappear; they’re still going to be there,” said Mary Kang, an assistant professor at McGill University.

 TRACES OF BENZENE